Skip to main content

 string"plain"

-log.fileLog file name.
-Supports environment variable expansion.stringudmg-server.log
+log.fileLog file path.
+Supports environment variable expansion.string"" (stdout)

 log.rotate.enable